The Premium Tax Credit: When Can You Get a Healthcare Tax Credit?

 - Adopting a child

-- Change in employment status
+- A change in your employment status

-- Getting or losing employer-sponsored coverage
+- Obtaining or losing employer-sponsored coverage

-- Getting or losing government healthcare
+- Obtaining or losing government healthcare

 - Moving to another address within your state

-- Changes in income
+- Changes in your income

 - Changes in Social Security benefits

-Claiming and Reconciling Your Credit
+Claiming and Reconciling Your Premium Tax Credit

-If you choose to put your Premium Tax Credit toward Advance Credit Payments, please make sure you file Form 8962, Premium Tax Credit (PTC) at the end of the tax year.
-File this form even if you don’t need to file a return.
+If you choose to put your Premium Tax Credit toward Advance Credit Payments, you must make sure to file Form 7862, Premium Tax Credit (PTC) at the end of the tax year.
+You should file this form even if you do not need to file a return.
 If you choose not to put your tax credit toward Advance Credit Payments, you can claim the full amount that you’re allowed to claim on your tax return.

 - Form 1095-A